Loading

 Getting the MMR Vaccination

 Cases of measles are starting to rise again in the UK, but getting an MMR vaccine gives you lifelong protection from measles, mumps and rubella.
-These highly infectious conditions can easily spread in unvaccinated people.
+These highly infectious conditions can easily spread to unvaccinated people.

 Measles and mumps cases in England have increased in recent years, with 127 measles cases confirmed in the UK in January 2024 alone.